meruemon/GDA/README.md

 This repository provides the official implementation of our Geographic Domain Adaptation (GDA) method introduced in the paper:

-**"Learning Region-specific Features and Matching Distributions Across Regions in Geographic Domain Adaptation"**
+**"Geographic Domain Adaptation by Learning Region-specific Features and Matching Distributions Across Regions"**

 Our method explicitly addresses geographic domain adaptation by modeling and adapting to regional variations such as architectural styles, backgrounds, and context-specific object appearances.
 The method significantly improves model accuracy across geographic domains, such as USA ↔ Asia transfers.